mvysny/vaadin-on-kotlin/docs/grids-v10.md

 There are more ways of using Grid; in the tutorial we will use the easiest way as endorsed by the VoK framework.

+> Note: this article uses a SQL database to fetch data.
+If you are using NoSQL or REST or other means to fetch data, please read [Accessing NoSQL/REST DataSources](nosql_rest_datasources.md) for more details.

 ## General Rules

 Since the Grid scrolls by itself, it makes no sense to set its height to `wrapContent`.
 The best way is to make the Grid to fill its parent